Interview: Sunny Verghese

 In processing and distribution, the challenges essentially boil down to one problem: preserving product quality given the lack of infrastructure for storage and transport.
 In Nigeria, even though peanuts are a key crop, the country is unable to export them; the lack of warehousing means that the peanuts are left too long in the fields, resulting in the growth of alfatoxin, which prime export markets like the US do not accept.

-Overall, the most significant bottleneck lies in the logistics part of the African supply chain, including road, rail and port access.
-Agribusinesses can invest in storage, but ports are a different matter; they are highly congested, generally inefficient and costly.
+Overall, the most significant bottleneck lays in the logistics part of the African supply chain, including road, rail and port access.
+Agribusinesses can invest in storage, but ports issues are a different matter; they are highly congested, inefficient and costly.
 Addressing these issues would not only facilitate trade, but help to reduce food lost through spoilage, which in turn aids global food security.
 The Nigerian government is already making moves to tackle the issue but more needs to be done across the continent.

 To what extent can West Africa replicate the success of agricultural processing in Asian countries?